andleb/Approaching-an-unknown-communication-system/README.md

 The data generation was done in parallel via four Nvidia T4 GPUs on an `g4dn.12xlarge` AWS instance, taking about a day for each of the two outcome types presented: click number and spacing, and audio properties.

-The analysis of those outcomes and the generation of the results was then done locally.
+The analysis of those outcomes and the generation of the results was then performed locally.